Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

-If $R\rightarrow R'$ is a $G$-Galois extension of commutative rings, then by Galois descent we have $\operatorname{Perf}(R)\overset{\sim}{\rightarrow}\operatorname{Perf}(R')^{hG}$; thus, when $n=0$ this theorem recovers the $p$-group case of \Cref{galoisdescthm}.
-But in fact the case of general $G$ in \Cref{galoisdescthm} reduces to the $p$-group case by a simple transfer argument, as already pointed out and exploited by Thomason.
-However, the more general \Cref{ASthmintro} does not hold true for an arbitrary finite group $G$, essentially because the $G$-action is allowed to be arbitrary.
-In fact, for the trivial action of $G$ on $\operatorname{Perf}(\mathbb{C})$ and $n=0$, one can calculate both sides using Suslin's equivalence \cite{Suslin84} between topological and algebraic $K$-theory, and for $G$ of order prime-to-$p$ the result is evidently false, while for $G$ a $p$-group it amounts to the $p$-complete Atiyah--Segal completion theorem.
-On the other hand, there is a generalization of \Cref{ASthmintro} to arbitrary finite groups which shows that the descent question for arbitrary $G$ reduces to that for cyclic subgroups of order prime to $p$; see \Cref{ASthmwithcyclic}.
+However, \Cref{ASthmintro} does not hold for an arbitrary finite group $G$, essentially because the $G$-action is allowed to be arbitrary.
+In fact, for the trivial action of $G$ on $\operatorname{Perf}(\mathbb{C})$ and $n=0$, one can calculate both sides of \eqref{compmapintrostatement} using Suslin's equivalence \cite{Suslin84} between topological and algebraic $K$-theory.
+One obtains that the source is the $p$-completed $G$-equivariant topological $K$-theory of a point while the target is $KU_{\hat{p}}^{BG}$.
+For $G$ of order prime-to-$p$ the result is evidently false because $KU_{\hat{p}}^{BG} = KU_{\hat{p}}$, while for $G$ a $p$-group, \Cref{ASthmintro} amounts to the $p$-complete Atiyah--Segal completion theorem.
+Nonetheless, there is a generalization of \Cref{ASthmintro} to arbitrary finite groups which shows that the descent question for arbitrary $G$ reduces to that for cyclic subgroups of order prime to $p$; see \Cref{ASthmwithcyclic}.

 We remark that these theorems also hold with $K$-theory replaced by an arbitrary additive invariant, and one also has ``co-descent" or ``assembly map" equivalences dual to the descent statements of \Cref{ASthmintro}; see \Cref{generalreduction} for more details.